Our Pumpkins

 Pick Your Own Pumpkins

 We will be open everyday from 10am to 4pm weather permitting.
 We have lots of different varieties and sizes of pumpkins and squashes.
-They are priced from £1 up to £10 depending on size, most around £3.
+They are priced from £1 upwards depending on size.

 There is plenty of free parking.
 Sometimes the field gets muddy so please wear suitable footwear.
 Dogs are welcome on a lead.